 Today, this model is expanding rapidly and operates in 11 districts of Mozambique as well as Kenya and Zambia, reaching approximately two million people.
 The approach is now also being taken up enthusiastically in Ethiopia with PATH’s support.
 It embeds child development into the DNA of the health system, including policies, plans, technical documents and packages, job aids, workforce training curricula, indicators, and supervision tools.

 We are excited to have demonstrated the operational feasibility of this approach.
 Now we’re evaluating its impact on child development outcomes.

 Championing the Global Child Thrive Act

 As we make progress in countries like Mozambique, Kenya, Zambia and Ethiopia we need help from all countries.
 The US government is important to our efforts, because of the funding and political support it provides for young children in the poorest countries.

-That’s why PATH is supporting passage of the Global Child Thrive Act, a bipartisan piece of legislation that mandates USAID and other federal agencies to integrate ECD across its relevant programming platforms.
-This would ensure that ECD reaches more children and becomes a visible government priority.
-To find out how you or your organization can get involved, visit the Thrive Coalition’s on twitter or contact Mandy Slutsker at the American Academy of Pediatrics.
+That’s why PATH is supported the passage of the Global Child Thrive Act, a bipartisan piece of legislation that mandates USAID and other federal agencies to integrate ECD across its relevant programming platforms.
+This ensures that ECD reaches more children and becomes a visible government priority.

 The field of ECD is growing and changing.
 The approaches are being driven by science, scalability, and an enthusiasm for children’s health.
 It’s a new start for ECD, and at PATH we’re excited to be a lead contributor pointing the way forward for the health sector within this broader movement.